 - Patient’s availability for treatment

 - Location where services will be provided.
-Although our office is based in the City of Chicago, we have patients as far as California.
+Although our main office has moved, we have patients in Illinois, Indiana and Wisconsin.
 Proximity to our other patients in a determining factor since it will decrease travel time for our therapists.

 - Our therapists availability and travel time between patients.

 We do not have a long wait list because we only take patients when all 3 factors are met.